arashjkh/real-gas-code-Ansys/README.md

 All Rights Reserved

+This code is a fork of ANSYS Inc.'s developed code for pure ideal gases (defined with air in the manual).
-Some sections of the current code is unpublished proprietary source code of ANSYS, Inc.
+The main structure of the current code is unpublished proprietary source code of ANSYS, Inc.
 It is protected by U.S. copyright law as an unpublished work and is furnished pursuant to a written license agreement.
 It is considered by ANSYS, Inc. to be confidential and may not be used, copied, or disclosed to others except in accordance with the terms and conditions of the license agreement.